 We spent about three hours one morning at the Pacific Science Center, wandering through exhibits on dinosaurs, the solar system, and the brain.
 We also walked through the butterfly garden and wandered around the small outdoor exhibit area.

-Admission for us was free thanks to my Denver museum membership and their participation in the ASTC Passport Program, and I’m glad this was the case because I’m not sure I feel this was worth the $31/person cost of admission.
+Admission for us was free thanks to my local museum membership, and I’m glad this was the case because I’m not sure I feel this was worth the $31/person cost of admission.
 I’ve definitely been to larger and more comprehensive science museums.

 Museum of Pop Culture (MoPOP)